The following is all about Mosambi Cultivation (Sweet Lime), Cost, and Profits.

 Mosambi plants are prone to pests and diseases.

-- Pests: Leaf miner, Citrus Psylla, Scale Insects and Aphids and Mealy Bugs are common pests found in Mosambi cultivation.
-For symptoms and control measures, contact local horticulture department.
+- Pests: Leaf miner, Citrus Psylla, Scale Insects and Aphids, and Mealy Bugs are common pests found in Mosambi cultivation.
+For symptoms and control measures, contact the local horticulture department.

 Harvesting in Mosambi Cultivation

 Mosambi plants start flowering after 3 years of plantation.
 You should remove this flowering for better and string fruiting for next year.
 You can start getting yield from the 4th year of planting.
 You can manually harvest by using any sharp sickle.
-You can get two harvests in a year one in April to May and other is in August to September.
-Usually, Mosambi fruit turn green to light yellowish color on maturity.
+You can get two harvests in a year one from April to May and the other is in August to September.
+Usually, Mosambi fruit turns green to light yellowish color on maturity.
 Don’t allow fruits to ripen fully on the tree.

 Yield in Mosambi Cultivation

-The yield of Mosambi crop depends on soil type, variety, irrigation, plant age, season and other crop management practices.
-You can get crop 2 times in a year (April- May, and August-September).
-You can expect commercial yield only after the 4th year of plantation. during initial years you can get 60 kg/plant or 5 tonnes/acre.
+The yield of Mosambi crop depends on soil type, variety, irrigation, plant age, season, and other crop management practices.
+You can get crop 2 times a year (April- May, and August-September).
+You can expect commercial yield only after the 4th year of plantation. during the initial years, you can get 60 kg/plant or 5 tonnes/acre.
 After the 5th year, yield increases to 100 kg/plant or 9 tonnes /acre.
 You can expect peak (maximum) yields in 10-year-old plantations.
 The economical lifespan of Mosambi is about 20 years.
 During last year’s, you can observe reduced yields.